Understanding Administration versus Security Roles for Applications

 Application Administration

 TDX allows for administration access to be provided to specific applications as well.
-This applies to client portal, ticketing, and asset/CI applications.
-Granting this admin access will only give the user ability to affect configurations for that application.
+This applies to Client Portal, Ticketing, Project, and Asset/CI applications.
+Granting this admin access will only give the user the ability to affect configurations for that application.
 This can be a helpful means to decentralize administration and relieve some of the support burden without introducing much risk.
 In all cases, configuration changes should follow appropriate governance and change enablement processes.

 There are a few additional considerations specific to application administration.